sternetj/typescript-exercises/exercises/2-generics_interfaces/readme.md

 + A `cost` property of type `number`
 + A `name` property of type `string`

-Add the `Coffee` interface to the index of the `2-generics-interfaces` module.
+Export the `Coffee` interface from the index of the `2-generics-interfaces` module.

 # Create a class `CoffeeShop`

-+ Create a `CoffeeShop` class
++ Create a `CoffeeShop` class in a new file
-+ Add this class to the index of the `2-generics-interfaces` module.
++ Export this class from the index of the `2-generics-interfaces` module.
-+ Create a static method `generateReceipt` that takes in a list of coffees to be purchased and returns the total and the list of the coffee names that were ordered.
++ Create a static method `generateReceipt` on the `CoffeeShop` class that takes in a list of coffees to be purchased and returns the total and the list of the coffee names that were ordered.
 ```javascript
 // Input
 CoffeeShop.generateReceipt([{ cost: 1, name: 'Coffee1' }, { cost: 2, name: 'Coffee2' }])